pg-support/supt-km/docs/5. Systems & Resources/Systems/PG Logistics Support (JIRA)/Resend & Replacement (JIRA).md

 All the Resend/Replacement requests should be done via JIRA now.
 ## Resend & Replacement Instructions:

 - For Resend request, inquire with the customer if they have an alternative address where the package can be successfully received.
-   If the carrier fail to deliver the package again (RS fail), kindly guide the customer to our authorized retailers, e.g. Guitar Center, Amazon, and proceed with issuing a refund for the original order.
+If the carrier fail to deliver the package again (RS fail), proceed with issuing a refund and kindly guide the customer to our authorized retailers, e.g. Guitar Center, Amazon.
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRhQBqTTLAy4OOCYmXLg4WHxy1qkpBKoP33VcyLC8RJ5IVy3vbws5efGXui9dcwzNWKtpFghZRUo-z5/embed?start=false&loop=false" frameborder="0" width="760" height="560" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 -   Make sure to correctly select ALL items that need to be re-sent.
 If the whole order needs to be re-sent, select all the main products and accessories accordingly.